Divya-Ail/divya-ail.github.io/_pages/values.md

 #### **Advocacy**
 United Nations, Geneva, Switzerland
-<p align="left">2013: While I was serving as the general secretary of ‘Asha for education – Zurich chapter’, I was invited to participate at a round-table discussion at the International Labor Office of United Nations in Geneva, Switzerland.
+<p align="left">In 2013, while I was serving as the general secretary of ‘Asha for education – Zurich chapter’, I was invited to participate at a round-table discussion at the International Labor Office of United Nations in Geneva, Switzerland.
 I was part of the panel discussion on involvement of scientific diaspora in home country development.
 I had this rare opportunity of interacting with social scientists and government officials which provided me a glimpse into governing and policy-making.</p>
 Take a look at my presentation at the round-table here – Geneva Round-Table Presentation Read the summary of the round-table here – Geneva Round-Table Report
 {% include figure popup=true image_path="/assets/images/values3.png" %}